afrazkhan/akinaka/README.md

 You can optionally specify the name of the instance to transfer with `--names` in a comma separated list, e.g. `--names 'database-1, database-2`.
 This can be for either RDS instances, or S3 buckets, but not both at the same time.
 Future versions may remove `--service` and replace it with a subcommand instead, i.e. `akinaka dr transfer rds`, so that those service can have `--names` to themselves.

+A further limitation is that only a single region can be handled at a time for S3 buckets.
+If you wish to backup all S3 buckets in an account, and they are in different regions, you will have to specify them per run, using the appropriate region each time.
+Future versions will work the bucket regions out automatically, and remove this limitation.

-This requires that Akinaka is run from either an account or instance profile which can use sts:assume to assume both the `source-role-arn` and `destination-role-arn`.
+Akinaka must be run from either an account or instance profile which can use sts:assume to assume both the `source-role-arn` and `destination-role-arn`.
 This is true even if you are running on the account that `destination-role-arn` is on.
+You will therefore need this policy attached to the user/role that's doing the assuming:

+    {
+        "Version": "2012-10-17",
+        "Statement": [
+            {
+                "Sid": "akinakaassume",
+                "Effect": "Allow",
+                "Action": "sts:AssumeRole",
+                "Resource": [
+                    "arn:aws:iam::[DESTINATION_ACCOUNT]:role/[ROLE_TO_ASSUME]",
+                    "arn:aws:iam::[SOURCE_ACCOUNT]:role/[ROLE_TO_ASSUME]"
+                ]
+            }
+        ]
+    }

 The following policy is needed for usage of this subcommand, attach it to the role you'll be assuming: